bhupeshpr25/memegen/ReadMe.md

 #### Reason

-On some firefox browsers, this feature might be disabled.
+On some firefox browsers, this feature might be turned off by default.

 #### Fix